upasanaaa/Source-Code-Analysis-GenAI/README.md

-# End-to-end-Source-Code-Analysis-Generative-AI
+# Source-Code-Analysis GenAI

-# How to run?
+# Steps to run:
 ### STEPS:

 Clone the repository